Abrahan323/Abrahan323/README.md

 - 👋 Hi, I’m @Abrahan323
 - 👀 I’m interested in Programacion
-- 🌱 I’m currently learning book for Programacion
+- 🌱 I’m currently learning Programacion
 - 💞️ I’m looking to collaborate on Soydalto
 - 📫 How to reach me ...
 - 😄 Pronouns: Abran
-- ⚡ Fun fact: Lenguages
+- ⚡ Fun fact: Multifuncional

 <!---
 Abrahan323/Abrahan323 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.